 The SHIP is the blueprint that will be used to re-design Idaho’s healthcare delivery and payment system to a new model.
-The main goal is to transform the system from a fee-for-service, volume-based system to a value-based model driven by improved health outcomes.
+The main goal is to transform the system from a fee-for-service, volume-based system to a value-based model driven by improved health outcomes

-How was SHIP developed?
+How was the SHIP developed?

 The SHIP was built on Idaho’s current successes and strengths.
 A statewide assessment of Idaho’s current healthcare delivery and payment system was done.
 It showed where existing programs and initiatives could be built up to improve the current system.
 Based on this work, the SHIP describes how the healthcare system will be transformed.
 The planning process depended on a steering committee and four work groups to make the recommendations and policy design decisions that make up the SHIP.